-Leon doesn't only offer savoury lunches, they're also a great place for sweet treats!
-At a price of £2.75, We decided on the Peanut Butter Jelly Brownie simply because we love chocolate brownies.
-I really liked the texture of the brownie, it held together well and wasn't too dry.
+Leon doesn’t only offer savoury lunches, they’re also a great place for sweet treats!
+For £2.75, We decided on the Peanut Butter Jelly Brownie simply because we love chocolate brownies.
+I really liked the texture of the brownie, it held together well and wasn’t too dry.
 It was sweet and chocolatey, without being over sweet which is a plus!
-The PB&J topping was tasty, however, it didn't totally shine through, often being overshadowed by the brownie's flavour.
+The PB&J topping was tasty, however, it didn’t totally shine through, often being overshadowed by the brownie’s flavour.
 I would say that this is the perfect accompaniment for a cup of tea or coffee.

 Our second choice come from Pret-a-manger!
 I know, not exactly original, but if you are familiar with Pret, you will know that there are plenty of options to choose from.
 There are salads, wraps, sandwiches and their delicious chocolate cookies to name only a few!
 What we think is particularly good about Pret is their Veggie Pret initiative that has proven incredibly popular.
 Three of their stores here in London (and one soon to open in Manchester) have turned green, now only serving vegetarian options with a larger selection of vegan choices too!
 Since all of Pret’s food is made fresh, I often find that to get the best choice it’s useful to get there before the big lunch rush around 12.30.
 At £4.50 what we picked up the Sweet Potato Falafel & Smashed Beets Veggie Box.
 Much like Leon’s offerings, this too is full of protein!
 I love the taste of the smashed beetroot hummus with the brown and black rice.
 They worked so well together as an earthy yet sweet base for the rest of the veggies.
 And topped with the tangy green dressing, the whole dish is boosted up a notch.
 I found the falafel was a little dry, however, if you are looking for something filling and healthy, I would still totally recommend this box!

 Another place we love is Costa.
 We decided on Costa because it is the largest coffee chain in the UK with the highest number of stores, which hopefully makes it easy to find.
-In most locations, you'll be able to find vegan soups and wraps.
+In most locations, you’ll be able to find vegan soups and wraps.
 Instead of one of these, we decided on starting with a little treat.
-We had read about Costa's Vegan Sticky Toffee and Pecan Cookie but had never tried it.
+We had read about Costa’s Vegan Sticky Toffee and Pecan Cookie but had never tried it.
 It looked so delicious online, with its soft toffee centre!
 And boy did it live up to our expectations!
-If you have a sweet tooth of any kind I wouldn't hesitate recommending this to you.
+If you have a sweet tooth of any kind I wouldn’t hesitate to recommend this to you.
 At £1.85, the cookie is beautifully soft and the toffee centre is sticky and sweet.
-Out of all of the vegan cookies that I've tried, I would say this is the best one if you are looking for a dessert.
+Out of all of the vegan cookies that I’ve tried, I would say this is the best one if you are looking for a dessert.

 We couldn’t visit all of the chains and cafes for this post, so here is a list of a few of the places we also recommend: Starbucks, Itsu (I am a big fan of the miso soup and the veg gyoza), Wasabi, Yo Sushi, Bagel Co, Cornish Pasty Co, and Eat.

 If you are more of a fan of the traditional sandwich and a packet of crisps, then another place to find a great convenient lunch is the supermarket.
 On our trip, we popped over to Waitrose.
 We had a good look around and found plenty of choices.
-We ended up going with the Vegan Ploughman's for £2.60.
+We ended up going with the Vegan Ploughman for £2.60.
 This is the first time we have seen vegan cheese in a supermarket sandwich, so points go to Waitrose for this!
-What I found so surprising was how "normal" it felt to have this for lunch.
+What I found so surprising was how “normal” it felt to have this for lunch.
 I may be slightly biased, but I totally forgot that I was eating vegan cheese.
 I would definitely get this again.